ibm-cloud-docs/Registry/registry_cli_list.md

 | `Retries` | Integer|Displays the number of consecutive failures that are needed to consider a container as not working correctly. |
 | `Test` | Array of strings | Displays how to run the health check test.
 The following options are available.  \n - `{}` Inherit the health check.  \n - `{"NONE"}` The health check is disabled.  \n - `{"CMD", args...}` Exec arguments directly.  \n - `{"CMD-SHELL", command}` Run the command with the system's default shell. |
 | `Timeout` | Integer (64 bit) | Displays the time to wait, in nanoseconds, before the health check fails. |
 {: caption="Table 5.
-Available fields and data types in Healthcheck" caption-side="top"}
+Available fields and data types in Healthcheck" caption-side="bottom"}

 ### `RootFS`
 {: #registry_cli_list_imageinspect_rootfs}